mate-academy/layout_hello-world/checklist.md

 12. [TESTS] - Check the [mockup](https://www.figma.com/file/KAV1NnDp7hgQtPnaD6XdOcnG/Moyo-Header?node-id=0%3A1)
-again and see the distance between `О` in `ВИДЕО` to right screen side.
+again and see the distance between `О` in `VIDEO` to right screen side.
 Link has no margin on the right.